teoaivalis/Search-Based_Data_Influence_Analysis/README.md

 # Train a generative model locally:
 In order to train and use a local model for our generations we used the [Dalle-pytorch](https://github.com/lucidrains/DALLE-pytorch) package.
 It is an implementation of [DALL-E](https://openai.com/blog/dall-e/) ([paper](https://arxiv.org/abs/2102.12092)), OpenAI's Text to Image Transformer, in Pytorch.
 -->
+This work has been accepted for a poster presentation at the **2nd Workshop on Navigating and Addressing Data Problems for Foundation Models (DATA-FM @ ICLR 2025)**.

 Contact For inquiries or assistance, you can reach me at : teoaivalis@iit.demokritos.gr